Healthy Cranberry Muffins

 - 1 ¼ cup fresh cranberries

-Combine the melted coconut oil, applesauce, orange juice, maple syrup, eggs, and vanilla in a large bowl, whisking to combine.
+- Combine the oil, applesauce, orange juice, maple syrup, eggs, and vanilla in a large bowl, whisking to combine.